-- it must be flown only within the pilot’s line of sight;
+- It must fly only within the pilot’s line of sight.

-- all model aircraft used for recreational or hobby purposes must be used in accordance with the Public Law 112-95, Section 336.
+- Must use all recreational or hobby purposes model aircraft in accordance with the Public Law 112-95, Section 336.

 FAA Drone Regulations

-Although most drones can be piloted without special FAA permits, there are a couple of guidelines that should be followed.
+Although most drones can fly without special FAA permits, there are a couple of mandatory general guidelines:

 General Guidelines for Recreational Model Aircrafts:

-- A drone used for recreational or hobby purposes must never leave the pilot’s line of sight;
+- A drone for recreational or hobby purposes must never leave the pilot’s line of sight;

 - A pilot must not direct his drone higher than 400 feet;

-- The owner of the drone must not maneuver the drone over private properties and must not direct the UAS towards unprotected people;
+- The owner of the drone must not maneuver the drone over private properties and must not direct the UAS toward people;

 - Pilots must never fly drones if they are under the influence of alcoholic beverages or psychotropic substances;